jhuix/showdowns/public/showdowns-features.md

 ```

-### Directive
+### Directives

 It's implemented in showdown-directive.js, allows you to create container directive, leaf directive, text directive.
 Generic directives syntax can refer to [generic-directives-plugins-syntax](https://talk.commonmark.org/t/generic-directives-plugins-syntax/444) of commonmark.

-#### Container Directive
+#### Container Directives

-The special admonitions syntax by wrapping text with a set of greater or equal 3 colons or exclamation marks, as seen below:
+The special container directive syntax by wrapping text with a set of greater or equal 3 colons or exclamation marks, as seen below:

 ```
 ::: name [label] {attributes}